KENDRA CHIOTA PAYNE MEMORIAL FUND

 Global Studies Award

-Three students were selected to receive the Global Studies Award in 2024.
+Four students were selected to receive the Global Studies Award in 2025.

 Sports Internship

-Viola Katona and Natalie Richards were the 2024-2025 recipients of the Kendra Chiota Payne Leadership for Women through Sports Internship awards (which are now fully funded!).
+Juliana Woehkl and Ryan Chaudoin are the 2025-2026 recipients of the Kendra Chiota Payne Leadership for Women through Sports Internship awards (which are now fully funded!).

 The Race Director role facilitates the development of leadership, organizational, communication, and marketing skills as the Race Directors organize the race and encourage youth participation.